deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 She was silent for a long few seconds before she finally hung up.

 Aside from drumming his fingers thoughtfully on the wheel, Julian drove the rest of the way into town cloaked in contemplative silence and no small amount of guilt.
-Two things were becoming increasingly apparent: that Xiù was harbouring a large and growing crush on him... and that the feeling was mutual.
+Two things were becoming increasingly apparent: that Xiù was harbouring a large and growing crush on him...and that the feeling was mutual.